Tonkinese Kittens

 Any TBA member can be listed below.
 TBA makes no representations or warranties with respect to the breeding or business practices of any of the breeders listed.
 TBA strongly recommends that transactions with breeders be undertaken with the same caution and due diligence as one would devote to any important business matter.

-TBA provides the following guidelines as a minimum to it's breeder members:
+TBA provides the following guidelines as a minimum for it's breeder members:

 No member of the TBA will sell or otherwise transfer ownership of cats in his/her possession: